 • Go to the video page and click on the Add/Edit Subtitles button.

-• Select the language that you want to add and open the editor.
+• Select the language that you want to add and open the Editor.

-If you had had any unsaved changes in the editor prior to uploading, you may see another dialog warning you about abandoning those changes.
+If you had had any unsaved changes in the Editor prior to uploading, you may see another dialog warning you about abandoning those changes.
 If you continue with uploading, unsaved changes will be lost.

 Using YouTube ASR captions